-I am a Political Science Ph.D. candidate at Florida International University.
+I am a fifth-year Political Science Ph.D. candidate at Florida International University.
 I also have a BA and an MA from Boğaziçi University in Istanbul.

 Besides my dissertation, I have published a peer-reviewed journal article examining populism in Turkey, Venezuela, and Ecuador in the context of strong presidents and weak democratic institutions.
 I have also published newspaper articles and book reviews on Turkish and Latin American politics.

-At FIU, I teach the CPO 2002 (Introduction to Comparative Politics), the CPO 4303 (Politics of South America), and the ENC 1101 (Writing and Rhetoric I) courses at the undergraduate level.
+At FIU, I have taught the CPO 2002 (Introduction to Comparative Politics), the CPO 4303 (Politics of South America), and the ENC 1101 (Writing and Rhetoric I) courses at the undergraduate level.
 Previously, I worked as teaching assistants for courses on politics of Latin America, the Middle East, the United States, and Russia.

-For more information, you can find my latest CV, publications, and teaching documents on this website.
 Feel free to leave comments and engage in a dialogue with the content.